keystonejs/keystone/packages/fields/src/types/CalendarDay/README.md

 ### Mongoose adapter

-In Mongoose the field is added using the `String` schema type.
+In Mongoose the field is stored using the `String` schema type.

 The `isRequired` config option is enforced by KeystoneJS only.